 An optimized data platform runs at peak performance.
 Problems are proactively solved, and mission-critical data flows smoothly and quickly.
 But most data platforms aren’t optimized.
 Too often, DBAs are constantly reacting to problems.
-Rather than tuning the data engine to run better and faster, they’re spending all
+Rather than tuning the data engine to run better and faster, they’re spending all their time and effort just to keep it running, period.

 Day-to-day monitoring without any automation is tedious, and DBAs who use a manual process often abandon daily monitoring altogether.
 The result is a perpetual cycle of reactive troubleshooting.